Conforming Loan Underwriting Guidelines: What You Need To Know in 2025

 Updated 2025 Conforming Loan Limits

-As of 2025, the standard loan limit for most places in the U.S. is set at $766,550.
-If you’re in a pricey area, that limit can bump to $1,149,825.
-If you need to borrow more than that, you’ll have to go for a jumbo loan with tougher rules and higher interest rates.
+As of 2025, the standard loan limit for most areas in the U.S. is set at $766,550, while in high-cost regions, it can rise to $1,149,825.
+If you need to borrow beyond these amounts, you’ll need a jumbo loan, which comes with stricter requirements and higher interest rates.

 Key Conforming Loan Underwriting Guidelines for 2025